About Pudukkottai Tourist Places Or Places to Visit in Pudukkottai

 Avur is about 28km from Pudukkotai lies this place famous for churches.
 The old chapel was constructed in 1547AD by Fr.
 John Venatius Bachet and the new Roman Catholic Church was built in 1747AD.
 The renowned Tamil scholar Rev. Father Joseph Beschi (Veeramamunivar) also served in this church.
 The Easter passion play followed by car festival in summer attracts people of all faiths.

-Kumaramalai is about 10km from Pudukkottai is located a temple for Lord Muruga at a small hill.
+Kumaramalai is about 10km from Pudukkottai.
+It is temple for Lord Muruga at a small hill.
 Kumaran is another name for Lord Muruga, hence the name Kumaramalai.
 The tank water of this hill is considered to be holy.

 Aranthangi is the second largest city in Pudukkottai.
 There is a ruined fort here that attracts people, the walls of which are not constructed with bricks or stones.
 Large interstices are filled with mud.
 Inside the fort, there are no ruins of palaces or any striking building.
 The date of the fort is not known.
 But a line of Tondaimans who had no connections with those of Pudukkottai were in power during the 16 and 17th centuries.
 They are believed to have constructed it.
 There is also a eleventh century AD temple built by Rajendra Chola Varman.